 DID YOU MAKE THIS AYAM SUWIR PEDAS BALI RECIPE?

 I love it when you guys snap a photo and tag to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!

 - 300 gr cooked chicken meat shredded, or use 500 gr uncooked chicken

 - 2 Tbsp water or chicken broth from cooking the chicken

 Ground spice paste:

-- 4 Tbsp sambal oelek adjust the amount if you want it less or more spicy
+- 4 Tbsp sambal oelek adjust the amount if you want it less or more spicy or use chili paste

 - 4 Thai red chili remove stems